tldr-pages/tldr/pages/linux/laptop-detect.md

 > Attempt to determine if the script is running on a laptop or desktop.
 > More information: <https://gitlab.com/debiants/laptop-detect>.

-- Exit with 0 if likely running on a laptop, or 1 otherwise:
+- Return an exit status of 0 if the current device is likely a laptop, else returns 1:

 `laptop-detect`